sysgoblin/PSURLScanio/docs/en-US/Start-UrlScanioScan.md

 ```

 ### -Private
-Use if the scan should be private
+Use if the scan should be private.

 ```yaml
 Type: SwitchParameter